Beowulf's Children

 Beowulf's Children is a science fiction novel by American writers Larry Niven, Jerry Pournelle and Steven Barnes, first published in 1995.
-It is a sequel to The Legacy of Heorot.
+It is a sequel to The Legacy of Heorot and concerns the actions and fate of the second generation of colonists on the planet Avalon.

 The book was published in the United Kingdom as The Dragons of Heorot in 1995.
-The novel concerns the actions and fate of the second generation of colonists on the planet Avalon.